Yashrajkv28/SFW-EXAM-CODE/README.md

 - All pages can be found in the `pages/` folder.
 - Make sure to update environment variables with your own credentials for proper functioning.

----
-This README was updated to reflect the current project status and version control setup.